nii236/crypto_world_summit/crypto_world_summit.md

 ![bg left:30%](./john_char.jpg)

-- Enter the cypherpunk phase
 - Crypto-steel and cold storage
 - Went into hibernation after the blocksize wars
-- Blockchain forensic toolkit
-- Build blockchain software
+- Developed blockchain analytics and applications
-- Invest in DeFi projects
+- Advise on private funds (PBS investments and others)
+- Member of Perth Cypherpunk Angels

 ---